 As TEDxManhattan 2014 approaches, we've asked this year's speakers to introduce themselves by answering a few questions.
 Today we feature David Binkle, Director of Food Services for the Los Angeles Unified School District.

 As TEDxManhattan 2014 approaches, we've asked this year's speakers to introduce themselves by answering a few questions.
-Today we feature Saru Jayaraman, Co-Founder and Co-Director of the Restaurant Opportunities Centers United (ROC United).
+Today we feature Peggy Neu, President of The Monday Campaigns.